 Block & Leviton LLP Announces It Has Filed A Securities Class Action Against Fusion Connect And Encourages Shareholders To Contact The Firm

-BOSTON, April 16, 2019 (GLOBE NEWSWIRE) -- Block & Leviton LLP (www.blockesq.com), a Boston based securities litigation firm representing investors nationwide, has filed a securities fraud class action against Fusion Connect, Inc. (NASDAQ:FSNN) and certain of its officers alleging violations of the federal securities laws.
+BOSTON, April 22, 2019 (GLOBE NEWSWIRE) -- Block & Leviton LLP (www.blockesq.com), a Boston based securities litigation firm representing investors nationwide, has filed a securities fraud class action against Fusion Connect, Inc. ("Fusion" or the "Company") (NASDAQ:FSNN) and certain of its officers alleging violations of the federal securities laws.

-The Complaint, filed in the United States District Court, Southern District of New York (Manhattan), located at 500 Pearl Street, New York, New York, 10007, and captioned Satarzadeh v.
-Fusion Connect, Inc., et al., No. 19-cv-3391, alleges that between March 22, 2018 and April 2, 2019 (the "Class Period"), Defendants made false and/or misleading statements in various financial statements which were filed with the Securities and Exchange Commission.
-A judge has not yet been assigned.
+The lawsuit charges that Fusion issued false financial results to its investors.
+Fusion, on April 2, 2019, admitted that its prior issued financial results, for periods ending December 31, 2017, and the quarters ending June 30 and September 30, 2018 should no longer be relied on due to accounting errors.
+Fusion's stock price plunged 80% on April 3, 2019.
+Today, April 22, 2019, Fusion revealed that it may be delisted from NASDAQ.

 Block & Leviton LLP was recently ranked 4th among securities litigation firms by ISS for recoveries in 2017.
 The firm represents many of the nation's largest institutional investors and numerous individual investors in securities litigation throughout the country.
 Indeed, its lawyers have recovered billions of dollars for its clients.